aeternity/protocol/epoch/api/channels_api_usage.md

 * Channel is already opened
 * No off-chain update/deposit/withdrawal is currently being performed
 * Channel is not being closed or in a solo closing state
+* The withdrawal amount must be equal to or greater than zero, and cannot exceed the available balance on the channel (minus the `channel_reserve`)

 ##### Trigger a withdrawal